Pinnacle Career Institute is registered with the:

 A student having an academic complaint should first discuss it with the instructor.
 If the issue cannot be resolved with the instructor, the student may discuss it with the campus Director of Education.
 If the Director of Education cannot satisfactorily resolve the complaint, the student may request the matter be referred to the campus Executive Director.
 The Executive Director will hear the complaint and make a recommendation for a solution.
 If the Executive Director cannot satisfactorily resolve the complaint, the student may request the matter be referred to the school’s Chief Academic Officer.
 The decision of the Chief Academic Officer shall be final.

 The complaint should be written and legible, and should include as much detail as possible.
 Include appropriate supporting documentation and the complainant’s name and contact information.
-Anonymous complaints may be investigated at the Council staff’s discretion, if the allegations are serious in nature.
+Anonymous complaints may be investigated at the Comission staff’s discretion, if the allegations are serious in nature.